iwoithe/Nodes/README.md

 # Nodes

-A backend for nodes which may be used in [Gimel Studio](https://gimelstudio.github.io).
+A minimal backend for nodes.

 ## Features